damiant/dust/roadmap.md

 # Roadmap

+- 🔴 Show filter if you chose past events etc
+- 🔴 Burning man picks friday 28th with no events
 - 🔴 Print favorites only prints one page (Borderland feedback)
 - 🔴 Multiple pins in the one location should allow flipping between the items
 - 🟠 Now map needs music